adriangeerre/SyFi/README.md

 Conda:

 The conda environment is supplemented in the repository.
-You can create the environment using "conda env create -f GijsPipeline.yml".
+You can create the environment using `conda env create -f GijsPipeline.yml`.
 Otherwise, you can try creating your own environment using running the following code:

 ```
 conda create -n GijsPipeline